hussyrez/enabled-web/README.md

 ###TO MAKE CHANGES TO THE CODEBASE (first time only)###

-Checkout the repository in an approriate folder on your machine.
-You can navigate your folder tree from the terminal using ```cd FOLDERNAME ``` to naviagte inside a folder and ```cd .. ``` to move up a level in your folder tree.
+Checkout the repository in an appropriate folder on your machine.
+You can navigate your folder tree from the terminal using ```cd FOLDERNAME ``` to navigate inside a folder and ```cd .. ``` to move up a level in your folder tree.

 Create a folder called "Development" by typing ```mkdir Development``` Navigate into that folder ```cd Development```